What's the need ?🤔

 For large organizations, to find what services have they exposed to the internet while performing an internal pentest.

-A Fully Qualified Domain Name (FQDN) is the complete domain name for a specific computer, or host, on the internet.
+A Fully Qualified Domain Name (FQDN) is the complete domain name for a specific computer, or host, on the network.

 An FQDN looks like this:-